olhmr/dotfiles/README.md

 Dotfiles for personal use.
 Current stack:

 - zsh as shell
-- vim for editing (.nvimrc included with old setup but not active)
+- vim for editing
+  - currently migrating to neovim to try out some new features
 - visidata for spreadsheets
 - taskwarrior for task management
 - fzf for fuzzy finding (integrated into vim)